Furniture

 photo source: missingsisterstill.com

-It is a style that focuses more on the interior than the exterior of the buildings.
-It is not considered a style of great architectural achievement, but there are plenty of examples of buildings and exteriors in this style, such as the Charlottenbourg Palace in Germany or the gardens of the Palace of Versailles.
+It is a style that focuses more on the interior than the exterior of buildings.
+It is not considered a style with great architectural achievements, but there are plenty of examples of buildings and landscaping in this style, such as the Charlottenburg Palace in Germany or the gardens of the Palace of Versailles.

-The rococo rooms are seen as a whole, the furniture blending with mirrors, sculptures, tapestries and walls painted in the same style.
-It's a light style, with lots of ornamentation, curved lines, asymmetrical patterns and gold.
-Unlike baroque, which was very much tied to the church, rococo is more secular, more playful, more earthbound.
+Rococo rooms are seen as a whole, with the furniture blending with the mirrors, sculptures, tapestries and painted walls in the same style.
+It is a loose style with lots of ornament, curved lines, asymmetrical patterns and gold.
+Unlike baroque, which was very church-bound, rococo is more secular, more playful, more earthy.

 Charlottenburg Palace photo source: therussianabroad.com